grapa-dev/grapa/maintainers/DEVELOPMENT/CURRENT_STATUS.md

 ## Summary

 The Grapa project has completed version 0.1.55 with comprehensive AI/ML model support on Mac and Windows platforms.
-The current focus is extending $MODEL functionality to all Linux platforms by building LLAMA.cpp static libraries.
+The current focus is extending $MODEL functionality to all Linux platforms.
 All major infrastructure work from previous releases is stable and ready for production use.

 ## Current Development Status

 The project has completed version 0.1.55 with comprehensive AI/ML model support on Mac and Windows platforms.
-The current focus is extending $MODEL functionality to all Linux platforms by building LLAMA.cpp static libraries.
+The current focus is extending $MODEL functionality to all Linux platforms.
 All major infrastructure work from previous releases is stable.
 For detailed information about previous achievements, see `maintainers/PROJECT_MANAGEMENT/BACKLOG.md`.

 ## Current Status